-4 Challenges Facing Trump And Republicans When It Comes To Health Care
+4 Challenges Trump And Republicans Face When It Comes To Health Care

 2. Rebellion from within — right and center

-Because Republicans don't need 60 votes to overcome a filibuster, their biggest hurdle... is themselves.
+Because Republicans don't need 60 votes to overcome a filibuster, their biggest hurdle is themselves.
 In 2009, remember progressives clamored for a "public option."
 That led to the White House spokesman deriding them as the "professional left," a term one might more expect to come from the Trump White House rather than Obama's.

 Fast forward to 2017, and just because Trump won, it doesn't mean everyone in the GOP is ready to fall in line.
 There are lingering feelings among some in the base that not only is Trump not a true fiscal conservative, but neither is House Speaker Paul Ryan or Republican Senate leader Mitch McConnell.